smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 for the LSAM Feedback.

 LSAM Feedback response is defined under the Events tab of an OpCon job.
-Click the +Add button and then select the \"LSAM Feedback\" radio button.
+Click the +Add button and then select the "LSAM Feedback" radio button.
 In the Trigger Details panel, click the arrow to drop down the list of available LSAM Feedback types.
-Click on \"User defined text from LFEEDBACK command\".
+Click on "User defined text from LFEEDBACK command".
 In the String to Match box, type: %CKF0005% then click Next.
 Complete the Event command selection and configuration, then click Finish to store the new Event rule with the job master record.